I’d answer England’s wing call says Manu Tuilagi

 “I’ll just strap it like when I got injured, but this time I’ll strap it properly.
 In the game I strapped it but it wasn’t doing anything.
 The strapping didn’t really do anything, because I did it myself.

-“The doc came on but the ref was calling the scrum and wasn't going to wait for me.
+“The doc came on but the ref was calling the and wasn’t going to wait for me.
 I ran to my position and wrapped it around at the same time.
 It was bleeding the whole time.

 “I was just trying to see because the strapping dropped over my eyes.
 I was focusing on my vision.